Skip to main content

 Our customers not only are generating electricity to light their homes and businesses, but many earn net-metering bill credits from us when their solar systems produce more power than the customers are using.

-To help demonstrate the viability of solar power in the Northwest, PSE built one of the region's largest solar arrays in 2007 at our Wild Horse Wind and Solar Facility in Kittitas County.
-The installation can produce up to 500 kilowatts of power.
+To help demonstrate the viability of solar power in the Northwest, PSE built a 502 kW solar array in 2007 at our Wild Horse Wind and Solar Facility in Kittitas County.

 Fast facts about Wild Horse